Create A Cool Typography Effect in Photoshop

-In this tutorial, we’re going to use Photoshop CS3 or Photoshop CS4 to create some really cool-looking effects to decorate our Typography.
+Create A Cool Typography Effect in Photoshop CS3 or Photoshop CS4.
+The effect is a cool-looking and great for decorating your Typography.
 We will be using a combination of layer styles, color blending, lens flare and images.
 The end effect is quite stunning and hopefully you’ll pick up some tips you didn’t know before.

 Skill Level: